ibm-cloud-docs/cloud-databases/disk-util-alerts-tutorial.md

 ## Objectives
 {: #disk-util-alert-tutorial-objectives}

 Getting timely alerts about resource utilization is key to managing your database, avoiding problems, and mitigating downtime.
 If you know in advance that your database is running out of disk, take steps to scale those resources.
-Scaling your resources helps your services run smoothly.

 In this tutorial, you use the {{site.data.keyword.cloud_notm}} API and the [{{site.data.keyword.cloud_notm}} CLI](https://cloud.ibm.com/docs/cli?topic=cli-getting-started){: external} to set up an alert that emails you whenever the disk utilization of your database exceeds 90%.
 This specific example creates an alert on a {{site.data.keyword.databases-for-elasticsearch}} deployment, but it is applicable to all the databases in the IBM {{site.data.keyword.databases-for}} catalog.